-You are being asked to consider taking part in a research trial.
-Before you decide, we would like you to understand why the research is being done and what it would involve for you.
+Before you decide, we would like you to understand why the research is being done and what the trial would involve.
 A member of our team will go through this information sheet with you and answer any questions.
-You can talk to others about this if you wish and please ask us if there is anything that is not clear.
+You can talk to others about this if you wish and please ask us if anything is not clear.